Unlike Katrina, Alia Bhatt Has Surely IMPRESSED Ranbir Kapoor’s Family; Riddhima GIFTS This To Her

 How Alia & Ranbir Came So Closer?

-An insider informs a leading daily about how love blossomed between them and said, ""Alia spoke about how getting to work with Ranbir was a dream come true for her and that she had a crush on the Saawaraiya actor."
+An insider informs a leading daily about how love blossomed between them and said, "Alia spoke about how getting to work with Ranbir was a dream come true for her and that she had a crush on the Saawariya actor."

 The Duo Spent New Year Together!